Sayantanidalui/Employee-Performance-Dashboard-in-PowerBI/README.md

 # Employee-Performance-Dashboard-in-PowerBI

 ## 📌 Project Overview
 The **Employee Performance Dashboard** is an interactive HR analytics dashboard built using **Power BI**.
 It analyzes employee productivity, performance trends, and attrition patterns to help organizations make data-driven HR decisions.
+And implementation of an unique feature - **Dark mode & Light mode toggle**

 ---